yujiri8/yujiri.xyz/software/typing.md

 NAV Dynamic typing is a sin
 TEMPLATE DEFAULT

 Obviously the title is a bit hyperbolic as [my own favorite language](https://yujiri.xyz/software/python) is a dynamic one, but the last few years of learning many different languages have convinced me that dynamic typing is bad and there are no good reasons for a general purpose language to use it.
-Note that I'm *not* saying there are no good reasons to *use* a dynamic language, only that there are no good reasons to *make* one (there can be good reasons to use existing dynamic languges because existing static languages are imperfect; I'm interested in design theory here, not convincing anyone to abandon their favorite dynamic language).
+Note that I'm *not* saying there are no good reasons to *use* a dynamic language, only that there are no good reasons to *make* one (there can be good reasons to use existing dynamic languages because existing static languages are imperfect; I'm interested in design theory here, not convincing anyone to abandon their favorite dynamic language).

 I think the main benefit of static typing - catching mistakes earlier so development is faster - is obvious, but there are less obvious ones: